syntax-tree/hast/readme.md

 See [`support.md`][support] for ways to get help.
 Ideas for new utilities and tools can be posted in [`syntax-tree/ideas`][ideas].

-A curated list of awesome syntax-tree, unist, hast, mdast, and nlcst resources can be found in [awesome syntax-tree][awesome].
+A curated list of awesome syntax-tree, unist, mdast, hast, xast, and nlcst resources can be found in [awesome syntax-tree][awesome].

-This project has a [Code of Conduct][coc].
+This project has a [code of conduct][coc].
-By interacting with this repository, organisation, or community you agree to abide by its terms.
+By interacting with this repository, organization, or community you agree to abide by its terms.

 ## Acknowledgments